 This position requires a leader with vision, breadth, drive, and an entrepreneurial spirit.
 A compelling combination of organizational leadership skills and the interpersonal ability to lead and inspire confidence in diverse constituents working across a vast, matrixed environment.
-The Director and Chair should possess a clear vision for how the stem cell and regenerative medicine Institute and Department can combine translational, clinical, and basic research and education in alignment with KSOM's ambitious goals and strategies.
+The Chair should possess a clear vision for how the MMI Department can combine translational, clinical, and basic research and education in alignment with KSOM's ambitious goals and strategies.
 We are seeking a leader who also understands how to engage, nurture, and maximize the potential of faculty and staff in order to enable their continued growth and success.
-The desired qualifications and experience of an ideal Director and Chair include the following:
+The desired qualifications and experience of a department chair include the following: